-While we are working on setting up a pilot plant in Canada to produce the UN(THINK)TM power wheat flour for the end of 2023, our patented process allows us to develop a gold-standard sprouted wheat flour, which we have qualified and have made available for sale through brokers as of January 2023 in Canada and the USA, under the UN(THINK)TM Awakened GrainsTM brand.
-This new Awakened GrainsTM flour will provide enhanced nutrition with over five times more fiber, up to two times more protein and 77% of net carbs versus conventional all purpose flour (source: Eurofins Food Chemistry Madison, Inc, December 2022).
+To produce the UN(THINK)TM power wheat flour, we are using our patented process to develop a new germinated whole grain wheat flour, which we have qualified and made available for sale through November 2023 in Canada and the USA, under the UN(THINK)TM Awakened FlourTM brand.
+This new Awakened GrainsTM flour - available in 3 types: hard white wheat and hard red wheat for breads and soft white wheat for bakery and pastries - will provide enhanced nutrition with over five times more fiber, up to two times more protein and 23% less net carbs versus conventional all-purpose flour (source: Eurofins Food Chemistry Madison, Inc, December 2022).